 For small dogs, consider a fence with tightly spaced pickets, such as the popular (and affordable) Princeton style fencing.
-The Princeton is the most popular contemporary style fence that Maintenance-Free Outdoor Solutions offers in the St. Louis area.
-While the Baron style vinyl fence, is an excellent choice for containing larger dogs, with an evenly spaced, wider picket style.
+The Princeton is the most popular contemporary style pet fence that Maintenance-Free Outdoor Solutions offer in the St. Louis area.
+While the Baron style vinyl fence is an excellent choice for containing larger dogs, with an evenly spaced, wider picket style.

 2. Think strength

 For larger and more aggressive dogs, traditional wooden fences just don’t cut it — they’re simply not strong enough.
 We’ve installed a lot of dog containment fences in St. Louis over the years, and for clients with big dogs, we always recommend a stronger, more durable solution like aluminum, vinyl or steel fencing.
 In addition to being stronger and more durable than wood fencing, these other fencing materials are virtually maintenance-free, so you can watch your pet play in the backyard — and they don’t have to watch you work!

 3. Height matters